PathologyDataScience/glimr/README.md

 Ray Tune is a hyperparameter search library for building highly optmized models.
 A *hyperparameter* is any selected parameter used in the design or training of a model including but not limited to network architecture (depth, width, activations, topology), optimization (gradient algorithm, learning rate, scheduling), and other training parameters like losses and loss parameters.

 A *search space* is the range of allowable hyperparameter selections that lead to a trained model.
 Hyperparameters can be drawn from an interval of values, or selected from a discrete set.
 For example, a model can may be allowed to have between two and six layers with learning rate ranging from 1e-5 to 1e-3.
-Glimr provides a simple way to define search spaces using basic `list` and `set` python types.
-To create a search space, users define a nested dictionary that describes the choices required to build their model.
+Glimr provides a simple way to define search spaces by creating a nested dictionary that describes the choices required to build their model.
 Ray samples this space to generate *model configurations* that correspond to different models to evaluate for fitness (see below).

 Each configuration sampled from the search space defines a *trial*.
 During the trial, the model is built and trained to specification, and the performance of this model is evaluated and recorded.
 A collection of these trials is called an *experiment*.
 A *search algorithm* is a strategy for selecting trials to run.
 This could be a random or grid search where each trial is independent and highly parallelizable, or a more intelligent approach like *Bayesian optimization* that tries to sequentially sample the best configurations based on the outcome of previous trials.
 A *scheduler* allows early termination of less promising trials so that resources can be devoted to exploring more promising configurations.